Outdoor Education

 Your day-long field trip starts in the Outdoor Education Centre.
 Other parts of the conservation area are accessed as needed.

-Students should wear appropriate clothing for the weather as your class will be outside for most of the day.
+Students should wear appropriate clothing for the weather as your class will be outside for most of the day and our programs run rain or sunshine.
 Layered clothing is suggested to provide greater comfort.

 Yes, each student should bring a small snack for mid-morning and a refillable water bottle.
 If your class is spending the whole day with us, please have each student pack a litterless lunch.